JOQL

 $notStartsWithAny Does not start with any of the items {name: {"$notStartsWithAny": ["Jon", "Al"]}}

-$endsWith For string, does and end with {name: {"$endsWithAny": "Doe"}}
+$endsWith For strings, does an endsWith check {name: {"$endsWith": "Doe"}}

-$notEndsWith Does not end with {name: {"$notEndsWithAny": "Doe"}}
+$notEndsWith Does not end with {name: {"$notEndsWith": "Doe"}}

 $notEndsWithAny Does not end with any of the items {name: {"$notEndsWithAny": ["Doe", "ice"]}}